cecid/hermes-docs/docs/source/web_service_communication.rst

 Get message status
 ------------------

-The AS2 status web service is used by the application of the sending party to retrieve the message status of a sent or received AS2 message respectively.
+This web service is used by the application of the sending party to retrieve the message status of a sent or received AS2 message respectively.

 .. _as2-2-0-get-status-soap: